camba1/cdcon21BuildDriver/README.md

 - `redis`: Volumes mounted on the redis container as well as config files (if any)
 - `timescaleDB`: Volumes mounted to the Timescale DB container as well as data initialization scripts
 - `user`: User and authentication service
-- `Vault`: Scripts & policies needed to run the app in K8s with Vault
 - `web`: application web frontend

 Additionally, we have the following files in the root directory as well:

-- `project.toml`: Files to be ignored when building service images
+- `project.toml`: Files that configures how Buildpack creates images
 - `.gitignore`: Files to be ignored by git
 - `docker-compose`: File controls the building of the different services and their dependencies
 - `docker-compose-test`: Override compose file that can be used to test different services with their dependencies